CalvinPangch/oh-my-dragon/README.md

 1. **Dragon Icon** - Your terminal guardian
 2. **User Session** - Shows username and hostname (SSH indicator included)
 3. **Path Segment** - Current directory with castle emoji for home
-4. **Git Status** - Branch name with fire emoji for working changes, sparkles for staged
+4. **Git Status** - Branch icon on `main`, crossed swords on other branches, fire for working changes, sparkles for staged
 5. **Python Environment** - Active Python version and virtual env
 6. **Node Version** - Node.js version when in a Node project
 7. **Time Display** - Current time in your preferred format